NaszvadiG/cim-xa/README.md

 and 2-index_page is set to: ' ' to support URLs without showing index.php.
 If sessions are needed then PHP sessions should be used instead of CodeIgniter's.

+MODELS -- USING IDIORM ALONE OR IDIORM+PARIS: <a href="http://j4mie.github.io/idiormandparis/">See here</a>

+CONTROLLERS AND VIEWS:

 EXAMPLE OF CONTROLLER [Savant only, no database]

 <?php